Quick Answer

 Urban disaster preparedness includes making sure your home stays safe and livable during disruptions.
 Here’s what I recommend, especially for renters.

 Apply window security film.
-This clear adhesive film holds glass together when it breaks, buying you time against break-ins or flying debris.
+This clear adhesive holds glass together when it breaks, buying you time against break-ins or flying debris.
 Apply it like a screen protector: clean the glass, spray with soapy water, squeegee out bubbles, and let it cure for 30 days.

 Keep a fire extinguisher rated for kitchen and electrical fires (look for a 2A:10B:C rating).
 Mount it near your kitchen but not directly next to the stove — you need to be able to reach it without leaning over flames.